-Drive Copy 15 Professional costs £26.99 (US$39.95) and does everything you would expect, including cloning to a smaller-capacity disk by excluding files if there's not enough space.
+Drive Copy 15 Professional is currently available as a one-off purchase of £67.96 (US$79.95) and does everything you would expect, including cloning to a smaller-capacity disk by excluding files if there's not enough space.
 It even supports cloning to virtual machines so you can work with older apps which aren’t supported in Windows 10.

 If you can't be bothered with that kind of hassle, Acronis Disk Director is much easier to purchase.
-It costs £35.99 / $49.99, so the disadvantage is that it's more expensive.
+It costs £34.99/US$49.99, so is significantly more affordable.